← Back to Translator

 Picar skips formalities in urgent situations and translates as fast as possible.

-Explore New Worlds
+Explore New Worlds08

 Picar supports 5 fictional languages.
 When you select one, the entire interface transforms — colors, atmosphere, sounds, and Picar's persona adapt to the world.